-Nick Bonfield picks out his seven best USPGA Championship shots since the turn of the millennium…
+Nick Bonfield picks out his nine best USPGA Championship shots since the turn of the millennium…

-Nick Bonfield picks out seven of best shots hit at the USPGA Championship since the turn of the millennium.
+Nick Bonfield picks out nine of best shots hit at the USPGA Championship since the turn of the millennium.

 In no particular order…